Anarchism in Brazil: Repression and disputes with the Communist Party of Brazil (PCB)

 In July 1924, the retired general Isidoro Dias Lopes led a revolt in São Paulo, in a movement that had the support of the state public force, commanded by Major Miguel Costa (soldier)|Miguel Costa.
 On July 8, the rebels forced the governor Carlos de Campos and the loyalist troops to flee the capital.
 Isidoro supplied weapons and incorporated a large number of foreign workers into his forces, especially those most experienced in European theater during the First World War.
 The anarchists of São Paulo, in a meeting with Pedro Augusto Motta, recognized that the military uprising had not been carried out by the people.
 However, they established a link between their character and popular desires.
 Examining the fact that they did not have sufficient strength, among the working and popular classes, to make their own revolution, they decided to participate in the movement, in an attempt to influence it; they soon offered to take up arms, proposing the formation of battalions of autonomous civilians, without military discipline and interference.
 Isidoro, heeding the warnings of José Carlos de Macedo Soares regarding the infiltration of radical elements, absolutely rejected the proposal of the anarchists.
 The proposal rejected, the anarchists sent a "Motion of the Militant Workers" to the Committee of the Revolutionary Forces, with 28 signatures, published in A Plebe of July 25, 1924.
 The motion proposed the fixing of a minimum wage and a maximum price table, the right to found schools, the right to association for all working classes, the freedom of the working press, the generalization of the eight-hour working day and the repeal of the expulsion law on political and social issues.

 As a result of the unrest in São Paulo, Congress declared a state of emergency for 60 days in the Federal Capital and in the states of Rio de Janeiro and São Paulo, authorizing the President to extend it to other parts of the national territory.
 As a result, the most active unions were closed and the anarchist newspapers were prevented from circulating.
-José Oiticica was detained, still during the revolt in São Paulo, when he left the Pedro II College, and then he was sent to improvised prison facilities on islands in Guanabara Bay; Domingos Passos, Domingos Brás and other anarchist workers, were incarcerated in the Fourth Auxiliary Police Station; the São Paulo libertarians who signed the "Movement of Militant Workers" were persecuted and arrested.
+José Oiticica was detained, still during the revolt in São Paulo, when he left the Colégio Pedro II, and then he was sent to improvised prison facilities on islands in Guanabara Bay; Domingos Passos, Domingos Brás and other anarchist workers, were incarcerated in the Fourth Auxiliary Police Station; the São Paulo libertarians who signed the "Movement of Militant Workers" were persecuted and arrested.